How to Start an LLC in Texas

 Why is an Operating Agreement important?

 For LLCs that have multiple members or investors, the operating agreement will usually spell out ownership and rights between the members and possibly include buyout provisions.
 Even though you won’t file it with any state agency, it’s the most important document to your Texas LLC.
-Even if you’re a single member LLC, it’s ideal for you to have a Texas LLC operating agreement to show you observed corporate formalities.
+Even if you’re a single-member LLC, it’s ideal for you to have a Texas LLC operating agreement to show you observed corporate formalities.
 A bank will want to see your operating agreement before opening a bank account, and if you take on debt, creditors will want to see a copy of the agreement.
-Although your state filings you submit create the LLC, the operating agreement is very, very important.
+Although the state filings you submit create the LLC, the operating agreement is very, very important.

-The LLC operating agreement is the document that shows how your LLC will function and who owns it and what you’ll do if you want to close it down or get in a fight with your investors or other members.
+The LLC operating agreement is the document that shows how your LLC will function who owns it and what you’ll do if you want to close it down or get in a fight with your investors or other members.

-In creating an LLC, you’re obviously starting a venture that involves some amount of risk.
+In creating an LLC, you’re starting a venture that involves some amount of risk.
 You should know and understand your Texas LLC operating agreement.

 Get an EIN for your Texas LLC